Brane: Categorical description

 Mathematically, branes can be described using the notion of a category.
 This is a mathematical structure consisting of objects, and for any pair of objects, a set of morphisms between them.
 In most examples, the objects are mathematical structures (such as sets, vector spaces, or topological spaces) and the morphisms are functions between these structures.
 One can likewise consider categories where the objects are D-branes and the morphisms between two branes $\alpha$ and $\beta$ are states of open strings stretched between $\alpha$ and $\beta$.

 In one version of string theory known as the topological B-model, the D-branes are complex submanifolds of certain six-dimensional shapes called Calabi–Yau manifolds, together with additional data that arise physically from having charges at the endpoints of strings.
 Intuitively, one can think of a submanifold as a surface embedded inside of a Calabi–Yau manifold, although submanifolds can also exist in dimensions different from two.
 In mathematical language, the category having these branes as its objects is known as the derived category of coherent sheaves on the Calabi–Yau.
 In another version of string theory called the topological A-model, the D-branes can again be viewed as submanifolds of a Calabi–Yau manifold.
 Roughly speaking, they are what mathematicians call special Lagrangian submanifolds.
-This means among other things that they have half the dimension of the space in which they sit, and they are length-, area-, or volume-minimizing.
+This means, among other things, that they have half the dimension of the space in which they sit, and they are length-, area-, or volume-minimizing.
 The category having these branes as its objects is called the Fukaya category.

-The derived category of coherent sheaves is constructed using tools from complex geometry, a branch of mathematics that describes geometric curves in algebraic terms and solves geometric problems using algebraic equations.
+The derived category of coherent sheaves is constructed using tools from complex geometry, a branch of mathematics that describes geometric shapes in algebraic terms and solves geometric problems using algebraic equations.
 On the other hand, the Fukaya category is constructed using symplectic geometry, a branch of mathematics that arose from studies of classical physics.
 Symplectic geometry studies spaces equipped with a symplectic form, a mathematical tool that can be used to compute area in two-dimensional examples.

 The homological mirror symmetry conjecture of Maxim Kontsevich states that the derived category of coherent sheaves on one Calabi–Yau manifold is equivalent in a certain sense to the Fukaya category of a completely different Calabi–Yau manifold.
 This equivalence provides an unexpected bridge between two branches of geometry, namely complex and symplectic geometry.